elieserme/hackintosh/README.md

 > **Warning!**
 Custom configuration for this _specific motherboard, graphics card and NVMe listed below_.
 If your computer's components are different, **DO NOT USE THIS CONFIGURATION AND MAKE YOUR OWN ONE ACCORDING TO YOUR HARDWARE**.

-> **Important!**
-After the initial installation of macOS Tahoe, please **do not restart your computer**.
-Disable FileVault first, wait for the disk to be fully decrypted, and then restart your computer.

-> **Audio**
+> **Audio!**
-Motherboard audio has been **disabled** on MacOS Tahoe.
-Please use monitor audio with HDMI or DisplayPort.
+Motherboard audio has been **disabled on MacOS Tahoe**.
+Please use audio through the HDMI or DisplayPort connectors on your dedicated graphics card.

 ## Why use Mac Pro model
 - **The last standing Intel's desktop Macintosh**